adam-zhang-lcps/papers/logical-fallacies-skit.typ

 #character(
   [Bartender],
-  dialogue[Haven’t you people ever had the decency to consider running on a treadmill while watching the Super Bowl?! (red herring) Being active while watching TV is obviously the best, that's why everyone should workout while watching the Super Bowl. (circular argument)], )
+  dialogue[Haven’t you people ever had the decency to consider running on a treadmill while watching the Super Bowl?! #fallacy[red herring] Being active while watching TV is obviously the best, that's why everyone should workout while watching the Super Bowl. #fallacy[circular argument]], )

 #character(
   [Diego],
   dialogue[Even the bartender agrees, running and salad are both healthy for you.
-Therefore salad is better than wings! (false equivalence)], )
+Therefore salad is better than wings! #fallacy[false equivalence]], )

 #character(
   [Bartender],
   dialogue[Salad and wings aren’t a great comparison either.
 One is fried finger food and the other is a healthy dish.
-Besides, I’ve never had a bad experience with any Super Bowl food before, it’s always tasty and perfect. (hasty generalization)], )
+Besides, I’ve never had a bad experience with any Super Bowl food before, it’s always tasty and perfect. #fallacy[hasty generalization]], )

 #character(
   [Taylor],
   dialogue[Our argument is valid since wings are just like salads.
-You eat them both during the super bowl. (weak analogy)], )
+You eat them both during the super bowl. #fallacy[weak analogy]], )

 #character(
   [Diego],
   dialogue[I still believe salad is better.
 Last year, I ate salad at my Super Bowl party, and my team won.
-Therefore, salad is better than wings and eating it helps them win. (false cause)], )
+Therefore, salad is better than wings and eating it helps them win. #fallacy[false cause]], )

 #character(
   [Taylor],
   dialogue[Fine, salads are okay, but wings are a gift from nature.
-Who can deny that? (appeal to ignorance)], )
+Who can deny that? #fallacy[appeal to ignorance]], )

 #character(
   [Diego],
   dialogue[Salads are more of a gift of nature than wings.
 They literally come straight from the Earth.
 Also, you can’t say salads are bad and then say they’re okay a few minutes later.
 You either hate salads or you love them.
-Pick a side! (false dilemma)], )
+Pick a side! #fallacy[false dilemma]], )

 #direction[BARTENDER walks away, notices ADAM asleep, and shakes ADAM awake.]